Rohithchowk/Eureka-Mental-Health-Care-App/README.md

 ## FEATURES

 * Login and SignUp Screens - Users can Signup and Login into their account, we've used React-Redux for the state managament for different users.
+* Music - The app comes with a Music feature where it includes the general music and also the peacful musical tones that also includes binuaral beats
+* Meditation& Yoga - The app offers a Meditation & Yoga section with 50+ yoga asanas, each with descriptions highlighting their health benefits.
+Whether for flexibility, stress relief, or overall well-being, this feature provides guided practices to support both physical and mental health.